viniciusgerevini/clyde/LANGUAGE.md

 {
     type: 'options',
     options: [
-        { label: "Let's talk about it." },
+        { text: "Let's talk about it." },
-        { label: "That's all for today." },
+        { text: "That's all for today." },
     ]
 }